neutralinojs/neutralinojs/README.md

 - Adding error-code system. [#282](https://github.com/neutralinojs/neutralinojs/issues/282)
 - Refactoring the JavaScript API. (using objects instead of multiple parameters) [#388](https://github.com/neutralinojs/neutralinojs/issues/388)

-We really appreciate it if you would like to contribute [#310](https://github.com/neutralinojs/neutralinojs/issues/310) :heart:
+We really appreciate it if you would like to contribute [#310](https://github.com/neutralinojs/neutralinojs/issues/310) :heart:.
+Checkout design documentation of v2 from [here](https://github.com/neutralinojs/drafts).

 <div align="center">